5l1v3r1/ISAACJS/README.md

 Due to the focus on speed ISAACJS has not been made with the intention of being readable.

+## ISAAC-64

+I have additionally implemented ISAAC-64 using BigInt.
+Please for the love of god don't actually use it; it's a PoC, slow, and ridiculous.

 ## Usage

 Create an instance of ISAAC with or without a seed.